Zmoney66/GitHub/README.txt

 Author - Zaira Ganga, Kelsey Wang, and Keira Wong

 How does our program use serialization?
-- Our serialization keeps track of the players on the leaderboard and their submitted word banks and number of tries.
+- Our serialization is implemented in our leaderboard.
+When the user types their nickname after their game, they are able to continue to play or stop the program.
+Once they stop the program, and restart the game, they are able to look at the leaderboard by putting "l" and their score should be saved.